cassmastern/lers-sandbox/docs/index.md

 # Well, 'Home' AND 'Welcome'

 Welcome to Ler's Azure-deployed Documentation Site!
-Its purpose was — as of August 2025 — multifold:
+Its purpose is multifold:

 - to brush up my knowledge of Amazon, GCP and Azure cloud platforms
 - to concoct a quick technical documentation site for demo purposes